Last updated on March 30th, 2025 at 06:37 pm

 Tax planning is part of retirement planning for all Gen-Xers.
 Deferring taxes for self-employed persons is a great way to increase your take-home income.
 As an example, assume that you have earned enough net income to make the entire $66,000 joint contributions.

 Federal income tax on $66,000 in taxable income at 20% equals $13,200.
 This means that you have an additional $13,200 to invest in your business or invest in a brokerage account.
-The large employer contributions are where this plan stands out.
+This plan stands out because of the large employer contributions.
 Back to filing income tax returns and claiming income from your business.
 These tax benefits only apply of course where there is reported taxable income.

 Want to improve upon our own Individual or Solo 401(k)?
 Have your spouse join you and open an account.
 A spouse will be considered to be a full-time employee for purposes of this program.
 While you can't have other employees there is an exception for a wife.
 This will permit you to double your maximum savings.